blackrhinoabm/BlackRhino/README.md

-This is the new repository for black_rhino and takes over from http://sourceforge.net/projects/oxblackrhino/?source=directory as of 2015-11-07.
+﻿This is the new repository for black_rhino and takes over from http://sourceforge.net/projects/oxblackrhino/?source=directory as of 2015-11-07.

 This new repository aims at a complete overhaul in terms of code for an agent-based model, it is implemented from the very basics to provide greater clarity and quality.

 In particular it is based on an abstract framework for economic agent-based models found in https://github.com/cogeorg/abm_template which means it is very modular, and that it is possible to interchange parts of the models without too much overhead, as the interface should remain the same due to the constraints of the abstract classes within abm_template.

 Mika is the branch aimed at a model of the financial system, particularly interested in modelling the interbank lending and common portfolios networks.
+The main branch is the base for a financial model, and is aimed to be the base for further models.

 __INSTALL__